futureofcoding/futureofcoding.org/drafts/dctp.md

 ### DCTP & HTML

-The above animation code was purposefully simplistic: we used pure, mathematical function.
-This works fine on the canvas, especially with the help of the GPU.
-However, functions from `x` and `y` to `Color` is likely not the way we want to build HTML-based user interfaces.
+The code snipets above were purposefully simplistic: we used pure, mathematical functions.
+This works great for shape-based animations on the canvas, especially with the help of the GPU.
+However, functions from `x` and `y` to `Color` are likely not the way we want to build HTML-based user interfaces.
 Instead we will use the [Turbine](https://github.com/funkia/turbine) framework, built on top of the [Hareactive](https://github.com/funkia/hareactive) DCTP library.

 **Let's start with a simple counter button**: